 There’s a growing consensus and body of evidence to support the idea that Google is using user experience signals to help rank content and determine how useful a piece of content is in relation to a given query.
 It also seems that with the advent of RankBrain, Google’s ability to do this in near real-time (using signals like Organic CTR and ‘pogo-sticking’) to rank that content even more effectively has stepped up a gear.

-With a multitude of human and technical factors feeding into how Google ranks sites, we need to really think about the work that we do, and how it serves a better user experience - one that enables the user to complete their desired goal - first and foremost.
+With a multitude of human and technical factors feeding into how Google ranks sites, we need to really think about the work that we do, and ask ourselves whether or not we're delivering a comprehensive and well-defined user experience - one that enables the user to complete their desired goal - first and foremost.

 To do this effectively, I believe there are certain things we can learn from the practice of CRO that can help us get closer to understanding and optimising for user intent, which in turn will help better serve our work as SEO’s.